 Scale adaptation studies recommend that the number of participants included in the sample should be 5 to 10 times greater than the number of items.
-In this study, the sample size was determined to be between 220 and 440 (n = 337) according to the number of MDS items, 15 as well as the "Sample Size Formula for Known Population."
-The number of students was calculated as 337 using the Neyman Allocation Method, a stratified random sampling method, and 340 male students stratified by faculty type were included in the study.
-During data collection, three students were excluded from the study due to missing data.
-The study was completed with 337 participants.
+In this study, the sample size was determined to be between 220 and 440 (n = 337) according to the number of MDS items,15 as well as the "Sample Size Formula for Known Population."^{16,17} The number of students was calculated as 337 using the Neyman Allocation Method, a stratified random sampling method, and 340 male students stratified by faculty type were included in the study.
+During data collection, three students was completed with 337 participants.